 Campground amenities can make or break a camping trip.
 When choosing a location, be sure to check out what’s available or included with your stay.
-Glenwood Canyon Resort, for example, includes full hookups, water and a sewer for RVs; there’s a playground for kids, laundry and shower facilities and free WiFi on site.
+Glenwood Canyon Resort, for example, includes full hookups, water and a sewer for RVs, laundry and shower facilities and free WiFi on site.
 But it’s the over-and-above extras that make this campground stand out.
 During the summer months, when you want to forgo meal prep or relax in a social setting après adventure, the resort’s on-site restaurant serves lunch, dinner and drinks on a patio that overlooks the river.

 Stay For The Fun